5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 The ALC 269 Codec includes an Aux Return to send (or return) the incoming signal back into the Output path for monitoring via Mixer 11 through either Mixer Nodes 12/13 or 15 (Mono).

-If you would trust the arrows in the schematic, the existence of Mixer 11 wouldn't make any sense.
-That's why ***you need to follow the signal flow instead of the arrows***!
-For the `PathMap`, you only need to enter the path following this formula: Input &rarr; Mixer &rarr; PinComplex Node.
+If you'd trust the arrows in the schematic, the existence of Mixer 11 wouldn't make any sense.
+That's why ***you need to follow the signal flow instead of the arrows!*** For the `PathMap`, you only need to enter the path following this formula: Input &rarr; Mixer &rarr; PinComplex Node.

 #### Tracing possible paths
 Since I want the Line-Out of my docking station dock to work, I need to assign some other Pin Complex Node to Mixer13.